SuperCPU: History

-It was developed by Creative Micro Designs, Inc and released on May 4, 1997.
+The SuperCPU was developed by Creative Micro Designs, Inc and released on May 4, 1997.
 It used a device called the RamCard to increase its capabilities.
 The card is no longer sold by Creative Micro Designs as of 2001; the distribution was taken over from 2001 to 2009 by the U.S. company Click Here Software Co., but it is unclear if any were manufactured after 2001.